95th Reconnaissance Squadron: World War I

 The 95th was originally activated as the 95th Aero Squadron (a fighter unit) on 20 August 1917 at Kelly Field in Texas.
 It deployed to various locations in France during World War I, initially at Issoudun Aerodrome.
 On 5 May 1918, it was assigned to the 1st Pursuit Group.
 Well-known pilots with the 95th Aero Squadron who perished in World War I included Lt.
 Quentin Roosevelt, the youngest son of President Theodore Roosevelt, and Irby Curry.
 Both of them died while the squadron was based in Saints Aerodrome, France.
 A number of aces also served with the unit, including Lansing Holden, Sumner Sewall, Harold Buckley, Edward Peck Curtis, James Knowles, and one of its commanding officers, Captain David M. Peterson.

 After the war ended on 11 November 1918, the 95th Aero Squadron was demobilized on 18 March 1919.
 As the 95th Pursuit Squadron it conducted bombing missions on the Clinton River to prevent flooding in communities near the river caused by an ice jam.
 As the 95th Attack Squadron, it flew reconnaissance missions in March 1938 to support flood relief operations in southern California.

 Interwar years

 The 95th Aero Squadron underwent various activations and inactivations over the years and experienced numerous name changes.

+In 1939 the squadron was equipped with the new Douglas B-18 Bolo medium bomber and redesignated the 95th Bombardment Squadron.
+The B-18s were soon replaced by Douglas B-23 Dragons.

+In June 1940 the squadron moved to McChord Field, Washington.
+The B-23 had a short life in front line service, and the 95th was re-equipped with the new North American B-25 Mitchell medium bomber in February 1941, when the 17th Bombardment Group became the first Air Corps unit to receive the new bomber.
+In June, the squadron moved to Pendleton Field, Oregon, In August, it received the updated B-25B, that had a much heavier defensive armament, dictated by the results of combat reports coming in from Europe.

 World War II

-During World War II, it was known as the 95th Bombardment Squadron (Medium) and was a squadron in the 17th Bombardment Group that provided North American B-25 Mitchells and 6 crews for the Doolittle Raid and later flew the Martin B-26 Marauder in the Mediterranean Theatre of Operations.
+Antisubmarine patrols

+In the immediate aftermath of the Pearl Harbor Attack, the 95th flew anti-submarine warfare patrols in the Pacific Northwest from 22 December 1941 to c.
+March 1942.
+It moved to Lexington County Airport, South Carolina, on 9 February 1942 in order to meet the greater threat from German submarines operating off the East Coast.

+Doolittle raid

+Planning for a retaliatory bombing raid on Japan began in December 1941, and twenty-four B-25Bs were diverted from the 17th Bombardment Group, which was the only B-25 unit in the Air Corps, and volunteers from its four squadrons, including the 95th, were recruited, the crews being told only that this was a secret and dangerous mission.
+The volunteers trained at Eglin Field, Florida.
+Upon completion of training, they left Eglin for McClellan Field, California for final modifications to the B-25s before moving to Naval Air Station Alameda, where the bombers were loaded on the USS Hornet (CV-8) for the raid.